willmuldrew/lagmeter/README.md

  * LagWinApp.exe - very minimal windows app that cycles from black-white-black with keypresses (x).
 Also logs timestamped WM_PAINT, WM_KEYDOWN events to the tempdir
  * ProcessResults.ipynb jupyter notebook - reads in arduino output, pcap and LagWinApp output from disk and plots some results

 Here's some of the charts that the notebook produces showing network traffic for an RDP test.
-At the top you see the changing brightness of the screen for a letter X.  Below you see what I can only assume is the outbound key press and display update coming back - it's all encrypted so you can't really be sure!
+At the top you see the changing brightness of the screen for a letter X as read by the arduino.
+Below you see the network traffic - I can only assume it is the outbound key press and display update coming back - it's all encrypted so you can't really be sure!

 ![chart](img/charts.jpg)